Harley-Davidson India: History

 The United States ambassador to India, Timothy J. Roemer, attended the opening ceremonies for H-D India's Gurgaon headquarters on 6 May 2010.
 In November 2010, Harley-Davidson said that it will start an assembly facility for complete knock down (CKD) kits of its motorcycles in India by the first half of 2011, making it only the second CKD facility outside the US.

+Anoop Prakash was the company's founding Managing Director.

 In 2011, the company set up an assembly unit at Bawal, Haryana.
 In 2011, Harley-Davidson India began the assembly of its Sportster line followed by the assembly of the Dyna line in 2012 and Softail line in 2013.

 In 2014 Harley began production of their Harley-Davidson Street 500 and 750 models in India for domestic sales and export, at Bawal, Haryana India, its only manufacturing facility outside of the US.
 Also in 2014, the company organized five big rides across the north, south, east and west zones along with the India H.O.G.
 Rally that takes place every year in Goa.

-On 24 September 2020, Harley Davidson announced that it would discontinue its sales and manufacturing operations in India due to weak demand and sales.
+On 24 September 2020, Harley-Davidson announced that it would discontinue its sales and manufacturing operations in India due to weak demand and sales.
 The move involves $75 million in restructuring costs, 70 layoffs and the closure of its Bawal plant in northern India.

+As of July 2025, some Harley-Davidson products are marketed and sold in India through a collaboration between Hero MotoCorp and Harley-Davidson.

 Products and operations

-Harley-Davidson offered a range of 11 models in India from each of its six platforms – Sportster, Dyna, Softail, V-Rod, Touring and Street – in addition to a full range of parts, accessories, and general merchandise, available through authorized dealerships.
-The company had 29 dealership facilities across India: New Delhi, Gurgaon, Coimbatore, Chandigarh, Mumbai, Hyderabad, Bangalore, Chennai, Kochi, Kolkata, Ahmedabad, Indore, Pune, Goa, Guwahati and Jaipur etc. The Street platform was jointly manufactured at Harley-Davidson's US and India plants.
+Harley-Davidson offered a range of 11 models in India from each of its six platforms – Sportster, Dyna, Softail, V-Rod, Touring, Street and X440 – in addition to a full range of parts, accessories, and general merchandise, available through authorized dealerships.
+The company had 29 dealership facilities across India: New Delhi, Gurgaon, Coimbatore, Chandigarh, Mumbai, Hyderabad, Bangalore, Chennai, Ranchi, Kochi, Kolkata, Ahmedabad, Indore, Pune, Goa, Guwahati and Jaipur etc. The Street platform was jointly manufactured at Harley-Davidson's US and India plants.
 The Street 750 was also exported to Europe and Asia markets from India.
 Harley-Davidson India also sponsored the country's Harley Owners Group (H.O.G.).